Pat Pattle: North African campaign

-He was shot down most probably by Italian Spanish Civil War ace Tenente (Lieutenant) Franco Lucchini of 90^{a} Squadriglia, 10° Gruppo ("group"), 4° Stormo ("wing").
+He was probably shot down by Italian Spanish Civil War ace Tenente (Lieutenant) Franco Lucchini of 90^{a} Squadriglia, 10° Gruppo ("group"), 4° Stormo ("wing").
 He landed, winded, and played dead to avoid being strafed.
 He started to walk towards the Allied lines and crossed the border at around midday the following day.
 After two days, he was rescued by a detachment from the 11th Hussars, who returned him to Sidi Barrani.
 Pattle was annoyed.
 He considered being shot down by the Italians as an embarrassment and regarded the episode as a slur on his reputation.
 After his forced march to friendly lines, he was also determined not to get lost in the desert again so he flew to Alexandria and bought a compass which he never flew without.

 On 8 August, Pattle claimed two more victories (nos 3–4).
 While leading 14 Gladiators of 80 Squadron in a surprise attack against 16 Fiat CR.42s from 9° and 10° Gruppi of 4° Stormo, over Gabr Saleh inside the Italian territory.
 Sergente (Sergeant) Rosa, Dallari and Valla bailed out and Sotto Tenente Querci, Sergente Gino and Poli force landed.
 One pilot, Norino Renzi, a Regia Aeronautica pilot since 25 December 1930 and a pre-war member of 4° Stormos aerobatics group, was killed.
 "Shorty" Graham, Pattle's wingman that day, confirmed he saw two fall to Pattle.
 On 3 September 1940, Pattle was promoted to flight lieutenant.

 Three days later, the Italian invasion of Egypt began.
 Much to Pattle's distaste, the squadron was heavily involved in close air support operations and ordered specifically to avoid air-to-air combat unless attacked.
 On occasion, he chanced upon Italian aircraft, but the Gladiator's limited speed denied Pattle further success.
 Pattle succeeded in damaging a Savoia-Marchetti S.79 bomber which emitted black smoke but dived away and Pattle could not catch it.
 The speed of the Savoia-Marchetti S.79 often enabled it to escape RAF fighters.
 The unit withdrew to Habbaniyah to re-equip with Mark II machines, but was then ordered to Greece after the Italian attack.